 Most of time manager gurus advice to compose your to-day list yearly in the morning when you mind is fresh and it is unlikely that someone interrupts you.
-I also compose my to-do list in the morning looking at priorities of my main activities, which shows me by Activities and Priorities and adding deadline driven things to Your Voice Reminder that may automatically compose and print to-do list in convenient portable format described below.
+I also compose my to-do list in the morning looking at priorities of my main activities, which shows me by Activities and Priorities and adding deadline driven things to my smartphone.
 I made Activities and Priorities program for this purpose when being in permanent crisis and stressful situation recognized that it could help me to become opportunity mind person instead of crisis manager.
-However if you think that I prefer to have the to-do list in electronic form you are wrong.
+However if you think that I always prefer the to-do list in electronic form you are wrong.

 It is true that computers and programs are both my work and hobby, but I never understood people, who rely solely on their electronic to-do lists.
 I prefer to have my to-do list always with me and modify it as needed, keeping in mind my main activities.
-However I cannot always to have my computer with me even if it is palm computer or organizer.
-They are too fragile to have them with me while I do, say jogging.
+However I cannot always to have my smartphone with me.
+It is too fragile for me while I do, say jogging.
 But I found out that many good ideas came to me during this time and I need something to record them.
-Computer and organizer also attract too much attention, when, for example, I need my to-do list during a meeting to remind myself about the topics that I planned to discuss.
+Smartphones also attract too much attention, when, for example, I need my to-do list during a meeting to remind myself about the topics that I planned to discuss.

-To be honest, I prefer a sheet of paper.
+Often I prefer a sheet of paper.
 Long ago, I found out from TV news that the presidents of many western countries also preferred the sheets of paper for their to-do list in summits.
 So I am in a good company and I invite you to join.
-I will describe how you can make convenient weekly to-do list of palm size from standard A4 or Letter size sheet of paper in a minute.
+I will describe how you can make the convenient weekly to-do list of palm size from standard A4 or Letter size sheet of paper in a minute.

 After the using, you can put these lists into a folder and keep it there forever so that you could always find, say, the name and phone of the person that you talked in the plane several years ago.
 Papers are much more reliable than electronic devices when you store your information for long time.